Skip to main contentSkip to navigation

 Do you have HIPAA or SOC 2 certification?

-Short answer: no; and that's on purpose.
-Those paper certifications cost tens of thousands and are used to justify $3,000+ invoices.
-We keep prices sane by investing in tools and staff, not certificates.
+No. SOC 2 audits cost $50,000+/year and get passed to customers as $3,000+ invoices.
+We invest in capability instead: PC-3000 tools, clean bench validation to 0.02 microns, encrypted storage, and chain-of-custody documentation.
 Need a BAA or NDA?
 We sign them daily.
 Your device never leaves our Austin lab; access is limited to your assigned technician; we securely purge working copies after delivery.

 Are you 'authorized' by manufacturers?